 Early 2017, a new version of ICAD was released.
 Compared to the first release, the updated ICAD includes more longitudinal data and provides access to a wider range of non-accelerometer data.
 All accelerometer data has been reprocessed to ensure consistency across waves.
 Example harmonised variables have been derived for a range of demographic and health-related constructs; further data is available for harmonisation by individual researchers (see Data Harmonisation page).

 The initial ICAD project was funded by the National Prevention Research Initiative.
 ICAD is led by a Steering Committee including representatives from all contributing partners.

 The ICAD is managed in collaboration by the MRC Epidemiology Unit, Loughborough University and Norwegian School of Sport Sciences.
 A Working Group manages the day-to-day running of ICAD.
 The ICAD Working Group consists of: Dr Andrew Atkin, Prof Ulf Ekelund, Dr Dale Esliger, Dr Bjorge H Hansen, Dr Lauren Sherar, and Dr Esther van Sluijs.

 The database is managed by the MRC Epidemiology Unit and is publicly available for data requests from bona fide researchers across the world.
 For the purposes of ICAD data sharing the following definition of a bona fide researcher has been adopted (see p24).

 Applying to use ICAD data

-- General instructions
+- General instructions for ICAD use

 - ICAD application form